BasLijten/blog/content/blog/getting-started-develop-for-xm-cloud-in-a-dev-container/index.md

 #### postCreateCommand

-With this command, extra actions can be executed, to install extra tooling.
+With this command, extra actions can be executed, to install extra tooling or configure the devcontainer.
 This could be done by [configuring devcontainer features](https://code.visualstudio.com/blogs/2022/09/15/dev-container-features) as well, but this approach was faster (in terms of trying things out) and more approachable for me.
+Another approach would be to use a dockerfile, to install extra layers on top of the base image, but the downside of that approach is that is doesn't have access to the workspace.
+In this example, a dotnet tool restore has to be executed, which prevents the dockerfile to be used in this situation.

 ```yaml{14}
 {